Fisheries research

 What are predator fish eating?

-A muskie eating a smaller fishA project designed to look at the diets of muskellunge, walleye, northern pike and largemouth bass in Minnesota lakes continues this year.
+A muskie eating a smaller fishA project looking at the diets of muskellunge, walleye, northern pike and largemouth bass in Minnesota continues.

 Learn more